adidner/youtube-speed-by-channel/README.md

 # youtube-speed-by-channel
 Desire to create a smol, chrome extension that will automatically set the speed of certain youtube videos higher while keeping others at some default speed

+See Documentation folder for full details regarding the process for making said extension

+# Local dev instructions